UnisonUI/UnisonUI/README.md

 ### RestUI

-Once the React application build you can generate the package for RestUI
+Once the React application is built you can generate the package for RestUI

 ```sh
 sbt "project rest-ui; packageBin"